Basic Prairie Dog Information and Keeping Them as Pets

-A Prairie dog is diurnal, which means they are active in the daylight hours.
-You will find them in the wild in short grass prairies and plateaus of Mexico, Canada, Montana, the Dakotas, Nebraska, Kansas, Oklahoma, Texas, New Mexico, Colorado, Arizona, Utah, and Wyoming.
-Early settlers affectionately called them "sod poodles" due to their dog-like bark.
-The scientific name Cynomys in Greek is "mouse dog".
-A Prairie dog can run up to 35 miles per hour for short distances.
-They also are fascinating little builders.
-They build their burrows based on the Bernoulli Principle in Physics!
-One mound entrance is built higher than the other is and this guarantees fresh airflow throughout the burrow!
-They build a bathroom, bedrooms, nursery, and security room.
-The security room is close to the entrance so that the Prairie dog can listen for danger before venturing outside.
-Some humans believe that Prairie dogs are "pests" and try to eliminate them through Prairie dog hunts, toxins, trapping, etc.
+Prairie dogs, small burrowing rodents, are diurnal animals, meaning they are active during daylight hours.
+They inhabit the short grass prairies and plateaus of Mexico, Canada, and the United States, including states like Montana, the Dakotas, Nebraska, Kansas, Oklahoma, Texas, New Mexico, Colorado, Arizona, Utah, and Wyoming.
+Early settlers called them "sod poodles" because of their dog-like bark.
+The scientific name Cynomys in Greek means "mouse dog."
+Prairie dogs can run up to 35 miles per hour for short distances and are impressive builders.
+They construct their burrows using the Bernoulli Principle, ensuring fresh airflow throughout the burrow.
+They design their homes with specific areas for bathrooms, bedrooms, nurseries, and security rooms.

 Comments (3)